MadeByNando/MCP-Perplexity-Server/README.md

 # MCP Perplexity Server

-A Model Context Protocol (MCP) server that provides integration with the Perplexity API.
+A Model Context Protocol (MCP) server that provides integration with the Perplexity API using the OpenAI SDK.

 ## Features